lsandini/cgmsim-site/docs/model/random.md

 ## Astronomy

 As many T1D patients say as a joke from time to time, their blood sugar variations seem to be "influnced by the stars, the planets and the Moon...".
-Jokes apart, this CGMSIM simulation lacked this kind of variability over time, and was felt as "too static" by some users, despite the perlin variation described above.
+Jokes apart, CGMSIM v2.0 lacked this kind of variability over time, and was felt as "too static" by some users, despite the perlin variation described above.

 Adding cyclic monthly fluctuations (according to the Moon cycle), and some other slower varying fluctuation (based on the Planets' position in the Solar System), sounded like a fun coding challenge.